tsheiner/story-teller/README.md

 - `ChatInterface`: Manages chat interactions with the AI assistant
 - `Workspace`: Displays system information and visualizations, always visible
 - `UnifiedLayout`: Maintains persistent chat while integrating the workspace panel
+- `ContextSelector`: Allows users to select the dimensions of the conversation
 - Context files (in `public/context/`):
   - `roles/`: Role definitions: Define the AI's behavior and capabilities
-  - `personas/`:Persona definitions: Define who the AI is talking to
+  - `personas/`: Persona definitions: Define who the AI is talking to
-  - `scenarios/`:Scenarios: Describe specific system states or incidents
+  - `scenarios/`: Scenarios: Describe specific system states or incidents
+  - `system/`: System definitions: Describe the underlying system configuration

 ## Setup and Running